fhyre/hevo/README.md

 8. Click the `Import` button next to the repository you wish to deploy. **This first deploy will FAIL** and is completely normal.
 If it does not fail, that is a matter of concern.
 9. At this point, you should have the project in your list of projects.
 Click into the project and then click the `Storage` tab.
 10. In the `Storage` tab, click the `Create Database` button and select `Postgres`.
 Accept the default options.
-11. The database should have automatically connected, if not click the `Connect Database` button and select the Postgres database.
+11. The database should have automatically connected.
+If not, click the `Connect Database` button and select the Postgres database you just created.
-12. Vercel does not offer a good way create the initial tables of the database it will have to be done manually.
+12. Vercel does not offer a good way create the initial tables for the database which means it will have to be done manually.
 Still in the `Storage` tab click the Postgres database.
-Now, make sure you are in the `Data` tab and then click `Query`.
+In the database dashboard, make sure you are in the `Data` tab and then click `Query`.
 You will now have to enter this SQL query to create the Users table:
     <br><br>
     ```
     CREATE TABLE users (